daveywang/Training-Project/README.md

 master branch maintains the latest code

-spring-boot branch maintains the code that uses SpringBoot to implement Restful API.
-The code is built on the hibernate branch.
-This branch code is for the fifth and the sixth training classes.
+jwt branch maintains the code that uses JWT to implement authentication and authorization for Restful API.
+The code is built on the spring-boot branch.
+This branch code is for the seventh and the eighth training classes.

 The code demonstrates:
-1. how to built Restful API by using Spring Boot.
+1. how to secure your Restful API by using JWT and filter.
-2. how to use DI by using Spring Boot.
+2. how to implement authentication for Restful API.
-3. how to test Spring Boot application.
+3. how to implement authorization for Restful API.

 # Database Migration